Joint inflammation can develop in people who have psoriasis.

 The diagnosis of psoriatic arthritis is made by identifying the characteristic joint inflammation in a person who has arthritis and psoriasis.
 Doctors also ask people whether they have a family history of psoriasis.

-Biologic agents are made from living organisms and inhibit certain chemicals involved in the immune system.
-They include tumor necrosis factor (TNF) inhibitors given by injection or infusion (adalimumab, etanercept, infliximab, certolizumab pegol, and golimumab); ustekinumab, secukinumab, and ixekizumab given by injection; apremilast and tofacitinib taken by mouth; and abatacept given by injection or infusion.
+Biologic agents are made from living organisms and inhibit certain chemicals involved in the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more .
+They include tumor necrosis factor (TNF) inhibitors Treatment Ankylosing spondylitis is a spondyloarthritis characterized by inflammation of the spine (spondylitis), large joints, and fingers and toes, resulting in stiffness and pain.
+Prolonged joint pain... read more given by injection or infusion (adalimumab, etanercept, infliximab, certolizumab pegol, golimumab, and guselkumab); ustekinumab, secukinumab, and ixekizumab given by injection; and abatacept given by injection or infusion.
 TNF inhibitors are particularly effective for psoriatic arthritis.